 ₹8,495 · Espresso · 15 bar

 The ideal first espresso machine for Indian homes.
-Compact design, 45-second heat-up, simple controls with almost no learning curve.
-If you've never owned an espresso machine before, this is where to start — good crema, good value, no overwhelm.
+Good value for money, quick heating, compact design that fits small kitchens, and simple controls with almost no learning curve.
+If you’ve never owned an espresso machine before, this is where to start — solid espresso performance without overwhelming complexity.

 - Good value for money